codeconscious/codeconscious.github.io/_posts/2024-08-04-csharp-safer-dictionary-access.md

 }
 ```

 Much better!
-This approach means that I can access the values in the underlying `Dictionary` by using indexing on class instances, like below, and remain confident that a valid value will always be passed.
+This approach means that I can access the values in the underlying `Dictionary` by using indexing on the surrounding class instances, like below, and remain confident that a valid value will always be passed.

 ```cs
 var urlSummary = counts[InputCategory.Url] switch